Could electron-top interactions spoil the measurement of the Higgs trilinear? -A quantitative estimate at future lepton colliders-: Phenomenology of electron-top operators

 \subsection{One-loop effects}

 At one loop, operators with top quarks benefit from the enhancement of both the top Yukawa coupling and colour factors entering when closing quark loops.
 These can be effectively accounted for by operator mixing induced by RGE effects, as has been pointed out e.g. in Ref.~\cite{Allwicher:2023shc}.
-As an example, the $Z$ boson couplings to electrons is modified by the term
+As an example, the $Z$ boson coupling to electrons is modified by the following terms~\footnote{Take for example $\mathcal{C}_{He}$.
+After electroweak symmetry breaking, $(H^\dagger i \overleftrightarrow D_\mu H)\supset -\frac{v^2}{2} Z_\mu$, such that there is a modification of the coupling of the $Z$ to right-handed electrons.
+In a similar fashion, the coupling to the left-handed electrons will be proportional to $[\mathcal{C}_{Hl}^{(1)}]_{11}+[\mathcal{C}_{Hl}^{(3)}]_{11}$.},